©2006 RollingMeadowsPuppies.com - All rights reserved.

 PROTECTING YOUR POSSESSIONS!

-is with you, he might sneak off by himself to chew.
+he is with you, he might sneak off by himself to chew.
 Consider using a leash to keep him within eyesight.
-A crate, dog
+A crate,

 As your puppy is allowed more freedom, he can be taught to avoid forbidden objects if you make them taste bad.